1850-60's Confederate Swivel Breech Rifle

 Frequently Asked Questions

-A swivel breech rifle features two barrels mounted on a pivot.
-After firing the first barrel, the breech is manually swiveled to bring the second loaded barrel into position for a rapid follow-up shot.
-This design aimed to increase firepower over single-shot firearms of its era.
+The swivel breech mechanism allows the shooter to fire two shots in quick succession.
+After firing the first barrel, the breech is manually rotated to bring the second loaded barrel into position for firing, offering a rapid follow-up shot.

 More Training & Techniques Videos You Might Like